How To Count All Cells Except A Certain Value In Excel

 4. Then when you input text jerry li in cell C3, it will display number 1 in cell D3.

-6. This means the comparation is case sensitive and exactly.
+6. This means the comparison is case sensitive and exact.

-2. How To Count Cells That Not Equal To A Text Value.
+2. How To Count Cells That are Not Equal To A Text Value.

 2.1 Case Insensitive Compare.